 First, you can apply for student loans in order to bridge the gap between your existing financial aid package and what you can afford to pay.
 Oftentimes, the thought of taking out student loans in order to pay for college is enough to make students give up on their dream of attending college altogether.
 But student loans don’t have to be scary.

-for the upcoming academic year, making them drop to a historic low of 2.75% on July 1.
-For reference, just last year, the interest rate on federal student loans was 4.53%.
+As the country continues to recover from the COVID pandemic, student loan interest rates are lower than in years’ past.
+For the upcoming academic year, interest rates have been set at 3.73%, starting July 1.
+For reference, just two years ago and in the days before the pandemic, the interest rate on federal student loans was 4.53%.
 A full list of this year's student loan rates can be found at studentaid.gov

 To qualify for federal student loans, you must submit the Free Application for Federal Student Aid (FAFSA)